Theory-of-Everything/nii-nvim/doc/helpdoc.md

 ## Welcome to the builtin helpdoc!
 This is a In-editor documentation page for nii-nvim.
 This contains all of the relevant information on the semantics of the config.

-**NOTE** This isn't intended to be a guide for nvim itself, as there are many other better places for you to learn nvim anyway.
+**NOTE** This isn't intended to be a guide for nvim itself, as there are many other better places for you to learn nvim.

 ## Table of Contents
 *You can search for sections with nvim's built in search `/` command like /[01]*